ConflictedPhilosopher/MLRBC/README.md

 # MLRBC
 Multi-label Rule-based Classifier
-This README file contains a suer guid to the MLRBC code.
+This README file contains a user guid to the MLRBC code.